-30 .
 What makes a great presenter?

-ï Opinions ó this is especially important for news/talk announcers.
+- Opinions - this is especially important for news/talk announcers.

-ï Wide life experiences ó they make people more interesting.
+- Wide life experiences - they make people more interesting.

-ï Curiosity ó an awareness of the world around them.
+- Curiosity - an awareness of the world around them.

-ï A range of personality styles ó from serious to light.
+- A range of personality styles - from serious to light.

-ï Emotions ó the best presenters wear their hearts on their sleeves.
+- Emotions - the best presenters wear their hearts on their sleeves.
 This can make them difficult to live with at times, but they are worth it.

-ï A sense of humour ó and a little mischievousness.
+- A sense of humour - and a little mischievousness.
 Sometimes a bit of weirdness too, that helps them see things differently.

-ï Good listening skills.
+- Good listening skills.

-ï Good interpersonal skills.
+- Good interpersonal skills.

-ï The ability to sell the music ó to create a magical moment for the listener.
+- The ability to sell the music - to create a magical moment for the listener.

-ï A sense of excitement and fun.
+- A sense of excitement and fun.

 Chapter 6: General Presentation Hints & Planning Ideas.

 Presentation depends on good announcing skills and the ability to complete your work well and to entertain your listeners.
 It is about good radio practices.

-1 Think of your listener as a person ñ one person ñ and talk to him/her as a friend.
+1 Think of your listener as a person - one person - and talk to him/her as a friend.
 Be yourself, be warm, natural and friendly at all times.
 Try smiling as you talk.
 It can help your voice to sound cheerful and friendly.

 2. Before you open the mic, have a clear idea of exactly what you are going to say and do.
 Plan it out.
-If necessary, write it down ó many top announcers do.
+If necessary, write it down -many top announcers do.

-3. Don't say too much ñ don't ramble on.
+3. Don't say too much - don't ramble on.
 Everything you say should be entertaining, interesting, informative or educational.
 If you have nothing interesting to say, shut up!
 Remember that your listener should be able to relate to everything you say.

 4. Prepare and organise yourself for each program, plan out what you are going to do on your program and spend time beforehand getting some interesting little topical pieces to put into your program.
 Use newspapers, magazines, TV, the internet and personal contact and observation to get informative bits to put into each program The more time you put into preparation, the better your program will be.